- 1.02k views

 An energetic traveler's dream, South Africa is an adventurous, scenic, and exciting place for a holiday.
 It's not the type of country that makes you want to kick your feet up and relax.
 There's way too much to do!

-The number of South African tours that command the traveler's attention and energy are nearly endless — and we mean this in a good way!
+The number of South Africa tours that command the traveler's attention and energy are nearly endless — and we mean this in a good way!
 Many of them require dedicating a few days to complete, which means getting out, getting active, and exploring every corner of the country.
 Safaris and wine may be the first two things to come to mind when you picture your South African holiday, however the country has much more to offer than just wild animals and countryside vineyards.

 Read on to discover our top picks for the 6 best South Africa tours!